Sitecore-Community/Sitecore-Mvc-Contrib/src/Sitecore.Mvc.Contrib.Sample/readme.txt

    Drag the website connection in the Sitecore.Explorer and move it so that it resides as a child of the Connections folder.

+*  Serialised items fail to install after you've checked everything else?

+   Update the Server Components for the Rocks connection to your website, i.e. reinstall the Sitecore.Rocks.Server component.

 *  Does your solution build fail to restore NuGet packages?

    Ensure that the Package Restore checkbox has been ticked in the NuGet Package Manager Options dialog.